GeoX-Lab/G-RSIM/T-SS-GLCNet/readme.md

 Training
 -------
-To pretrain the model and finetune with our GLCNet, try the following command:
+To pretrain the model with our GLCNet and finetune , try the following command:

     python main_ss.py  root=./data_example/Potsdam
     --ex_mode=1  --self_mode=1 \